Venafi/VenafiPS/docs/functions/New-VenafiSession.md

 # New-VenafiSession

 ## SYNOPSIS
-Create a new Venafi TPP session
+Create a new Venafi TPP or Venafi as a Service session

 ## SYNTAX